 You may wish to arrive in Bath some days before the Film Festival in order to enjoy some of the activities on offer.

-We encourage all attendees to dress in Regency costume, particularly for the Gala Award evening.
+We encourage all attendees to dress in Regency costume, particularly for the Gala Award event.
 Costumes can be hired in advance and collected at the festival.
 If Regency costume isn't for you then please dress in elegant evening attire.

 Awards include certificates or trophies in the following categories: